Albert Hoare (1886-1967) was born in Bream, the son of a miner. He worked at Princess Royal colliery and married Amelia Johns in 1916.

 Philip Elton

 Philip Elton (1891-1953) was born in Cinderford the son of a miner.
+He worked at Lightmoor colliery.
 In 1924 he joined the Miners Minority Movement.
+He married Gwendoline Ling in 1942.

 William Henry Ellway

-William Henry Ellway (1900-1954) was born in Handsworth, Yorkshire the son of a miner from the Forest of Dean.
+William Henry Ellway (1900-1954) was born in Pillowel, the son of a miner.
+He intially started work at the nearby Oldcroft colliery.
 He married Isabella Chalmers in 1921 and had seven daughters.
-He worked at Norchard Colliery and by 1941 was its representative on the FDMA Executive.
+He then worked at Norchard Colliery and by 1941 was its representative on the FDMA Executive.
 In 1941 he was nominated as a Labour Party candidate for Pillowell ward of the West Dean Parish Council and was elected to the Council in 1949.
 He was chairman of the FDMA in 1946.

 Harold Craddock